claudio-vieira/TrackForceWeather/README.md

 # Getting Started

 - Clone the Repository
-- Get your API key from OpenWeatherMap
+- Get your API key from [OpenWeatherMap API](https://openweathermap.org/api)
 - Add your key on local.properties *WEATHER_API_KEY=your_api_key_here*
 - Run the Application